Elijah0413/tis-technology-and-info-system/refelection.utmdigitalvisit.md

 # Reflection on UTM Digital

 ### UTMDigital Industrial Visit
-On the 13th of December 2023, Dr Azurah A SAMAD brought our class, TIS SECP1513 Section 05 to visit UTMDigital.
+On the 13th of December 2023, Dr Aryati brought our class, TIS SECP1013 Section 05 to visit UTMDigital.
 We were introduced with the faculties of UTMDigital, including their open offices and UTM Digital Care.

 <p align="center">